 POLREP type Incident Reports issued in cases such as those in examples 3, 4 and 5, shall be distributed to the Member States along the planned route of the vessel when applicable.
 For example, if there is evidence that a ship has polluted at sea and its destination is known (reported by the ship itself, based on SSN information, etc.), the Member State issuing the POLREP should distribute it and may request an inspection/verification at the destination port.

 Should the planned route be unknown, all available information which could be relevant to further actions and investigations should be sent to all Member States.
-The results of the inspections carried out in compliance with Article 16.3 should be reported to the Member States concerned via SSN by sending a feedback (for the users of the SSN version compliant to the new protocol) or a message type “Others” (for the users of the SSN version compliant to the previous protocol).
+The results of the inspections carried out in compliance with Article 16.3 should be reported to the Member States concerned via SSN by sending a feedback.